 1. What led you to meditation?

-I was given signs for many years that introducing meditation into my life was pertinent for what was an overly busy mind and a typical Type A personality.
-I tried unsuccessfully only to find the process frustrating and slow.
-I therefore continued to hurl myself through life a million miles an hour until smack-bang, I ended up flat on my back with Chronic Fatigue Syndrome.
+For many years, I saw signs that introducing meditation into my life was pertinent for what was an overly busy mind and a typical Type A personality.
+I tried unsuccessfully and after finding the process frustrating and slow, I continued to hurl myself through life a million miles an hour until smack-bang, I ended up flat on my back with Chronic Fatigue Syndrome.
 If only I had listened to those warning signs!
 It was at that point I knew everything in my life needed to change in order for me to recover and be forever free of CFS.
 So it was, with the onset of chronic illness that I learned the power of a quiet and calm mind brought about by meditation practise.

 2. What value has practising meditation brought to your life?